RobertWRadford/NoPixel_Heist_Games/README.md

 I am not currently sure if the jewelry store thermite gives less time to click or allows for less inaccurate clicks before failing, if anyone knows please let me know!

+## FauxPixel games

+I decided that I would be adding more minigames that are slight spin-offs of NoPixel games or ideas for games that could be made in the NoPixel feel.
+So to prevent either a massive menu or confusing people that a new mini game may be out for something I would make a separate menu with the games not from NoPixel.
+FauxPixel randomly popped in my head as a funny play on words to denote its imitation work and not from the actual server.

 ### Wiring

 For the wiring mini-game you will be shown 5 usb port slots labeled 1-5 in proper left to right order and each of them will be labeled with a unique background-color and shape symbol pairing.
 You will have 6 seconds to remember what color/shape pair goes to what number, and then you will see 5 cables with a shape at the end of the cable and a color along the cable itself and you need to type out which order the cables are in within the time interval set (8 by default).
 For example: